-As shown in Figure 2.5-3, the Alternative 3 configuration is notably different from Alternatives 1 and 2 due to three of the ranges being sited south of 86th Street and north of West Field.
-These three ranges are the Field Firing Range, Automated Combat Pistol/MP Firearms Qualification Course, and the Rifle KD Range.
-During range operations at any of these three ranges, 86th Street would be closed to traffic.
+As shown in Figure 2.5-3, the Alternative 3 configuration is notably different from Alternatives 1 and 2 due to three of the ranges being sited south of 90th Avenue and north of West Field.
+These three ranges are the Field Firing Range, Combat Pistol/Multipurpose Firearms Qualification Course and the Rifle KD Range.
 All three ranges are sited along the southern MLA boundary and aligned generally to the north.
 None of these range footprints is within the FAA Mitigation Area.
 The SDZs overlap.
-The Rifle KD Range and the Automated Combat Pistol/MP Firearms Qualification Course overlap the FAA Mitigation Area, but not the "No Wildlife Disturbance" area.
+The Rifle KD Range and the Combat Pistol/Multipurpose Firearms Qualification Course overlap the FAA Mitigation Area, but not the No Disturbance Area.
 The Field Firing Range SDZ encroaches on both restricted areas.

-The Platoon Battle Course would be sited as described in Alternative 2, above 86th Street.
+The Platoon Battle Course would be sited as described in Alternative 2, above 90th Avenue.
 The alignment is to the northeast and the footprint encroaches on the FAA Mitigation Area.
 The SDZ encroaches on both restricted areas and overlap with the other three ranges.